-I aspire to be like my grandmother, Ellen T. Dennis.
 Though my grandmother had but an eighth grade education, she inspired generations—not only in my family but across her community.
 She was an entrepreneur with an incredible work ethic, charitable spirit (like, literally would give the clothes off her back if someone needed it) and an unwavering faith in the God she served.
 Her spirit inspires me to continue to advocate relentlessly, support others and to act in service of future generations.

 Why I love my job: